malmriv/malmriv.github.io/_posts/2024-05-15-macos-customizations.md

 defaults write com.apple.TextEdit NSShowAppCentricOpenPanelInsteadOfUntitledFile -bool false
 ```

-I still have some pending customizations to add.
+I still have some pending customizations to add to this list.
 This post will be in continuous evolution, as long as I keep using macOS, so feel free to email me if you find some error in the code provided!